gurgunday/gobj/README.md

 snu**gobj**ect is a mutable JavaScript Object with an immutable hidden class.

 Works in the browser.
 No runtime dependencies.
 Drop-in\* replacement to Object.
-[Comparable performance.](#benchmarks)
+[Get more out of your JS engine.](https://stackoverflow.com/questions/62350146/why-map-manipulation-is-much-slower-than-object-in-javascript-v8-for-integ/62351925#62351925)

 ![gobj.gif](./gobj.gif)